groda/big_data/docker_for_beginners.md

 ### Run a simple echo command in a container using the ```alpine``` image

 ```
-[~/docker_for_beginners]$ docker container run alpine echo "Hello World!"
+[~/docker_for_beginners]$ docker container run alpine echo 'Hello World!'
 ```

 You should see the string `Hello World!`.
 What has happened behind the scene?
-Docker created a container from your newly downloaded `alpine` image and you ran the command `echo "Hello World!"` inside this container.
+Docker created a container from your newly downloaded `alpine` image and you ran the command `echo 'Hello World!'` inside this container.
 The result of the command is shown on your terminal.

 ### Run another command in a Docker container